Information we collect.

 - De-identified or aggregated consumer information.

-- Information included in categories D, E, F, G and K is collected and used in a de-identified and/or aggregated manner.
+- Information included in categories F, G and K may be collected and used in a de-identified and/or aggregated manner.

-- health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the California Confidentiality of Medical Information Act (CMIA) and the Health Information Technology for Economic and Clinical Health Act (HITECH), clinical trial data or biomedical research study covered by the Federal Policy for the Protection of Human Subjects (Common Rule) or the human subject protection requirements of the United States Food and Drug Administration (FDA); or
+- protected health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the California Confidentiality of Medical Information Act (CMIA) and the Health Information Technology for Economic and Clinical Health Act (HITECH), clinical trial data or biomedical research study covered by the Federal Policy for the Protection of Human Subjects (Common Rule) or the human subject protection requirements of the United States Food and Drug Administration (FDA); or

 Categories of sources from which information is collected.